Corporate Governance Guidelines

 - Engage consultants who report directly to the Board and assist in recommending consultants that work directly for Board Committees;

-- Assist the Board and Company officers in assuring compliance with and implementation of the Company's Governance Guidelines; work in conjunction with the Corporate Governance Committee to recommend revisions to the Governance Guidelines;
+- Assist the Board and Company officers in assuring compliance with and implementation of the Company's Governance Guidelines; work in conjunction with the Sustainability, Corporate Governance and Nominating Committee to recommend revisions to the Governance Guidelines;

 - Call, coordinate, develop the agenda for and chair executive sessions of the Board's independent directors; act as principal liaison between the independent directors and the CEO;